Ribbon Schur Functors: Multi-Schur Functors

 \begin{example} Let $A$ and $B$ be two Koszul $R$-algebras and $\alpha^1 = \beta^1 = (1^3)$, viewed as a $3$-partitioned composition.
 Then the short exact sequence of Lemma \ref{lem:multiSchuriltrationSES} takes the form

 In the above, $(1^3)$ is being viewed as the $2$-partitioned composition $(1) \cdot (1^2)$ in the first term of the sequence, and likewise for the last term in the sequence. \end{example}

-\begin{proof} For simplicity of notation, we will proof the theorem only for Koszul algebra inputs (otherwise the relevant diagrams are too large to display).
-The proof follows by examining the commutative diagram of Figure \ref{fig:proofOfMultiSES}; the base case and inductive step are outlined in the caption.
+\begin{proof} For simplicity of notation, we will prove the theorem only for Koszul algebra inputs (otherwise the relevant diagrams are too large to display).
+The proof follows by examining the commutative diagram of Figure \ref{fig:proofOfMultiSES}; the base case and the inductive step are outlined in the caption.

 \end{proof}

 The next lemma can be seen as a ``first approximation" of the filtration in Theorem \ref{thm:multiSchurFactors}.

 \begin{lemma} Let $\alpha^1 , \dots , \alpha^n$ be a sequence of $\ell$-partitioned compositions and $A^1 , \dots , A^n$ be a sequence of Koszul $R$-algebras and $N^i$ (resp. $M^i$) be Koszul left (resp. right) $A^i$-modules for $1 \leq i \leq n$.
 Then the multi-Schur module $\bbs^{\underline{\alpha}}_{\underline{M} , \underline{A} , \underline{N}}$ admits a canonical filtration with graded pieces of the form